 For the best possible outcome, you will need to attend all follow-up appointments and avoid high-impact activities, which could damage your joint prostheses or shorten the lifespan of the new joint components.
 Currently, knee implants last an average of 15 – 20 years.

 Partial and total knee replacement are considered safe elective procedures.
 However, there is a potential risk of infection, blood clots, and other complications, as with any surgery.
 Choosing a highly skilled surgeon for your joint replacement is one of the best things you can do to reduce your risks and optimize your results.
 He or she will be well versed in the procedure and will help develop a treatment plan suited to your individual needs.

 Exceptional Care Begins at Tahoe Forest Orthopedics & Sports Medicine

 At Tahoe Forest Orthopedics & Sports Medicine, our team of dedicated orthopedic experts is here for you.
 Our specialty-trained and knowledgeable knee replacement surgeons are backed by the latest state-of-the-art technology and have extensive experience to bring you the very best in orthopedic care.
 Our knee doctors have the surgical and nonsurgical expertise you need to reach your goals.

 If you are experiencing knee pain due to a chronic condition, like knee arthritis, and are considering knee replacement or other treatment options, call (530) 587-7461 to schedule an appointment with one of our expert knee surgeons or request an appointment online.
-We have convenient locations in Truckee and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine, and the Incline Village Community Hospital.
+We offer three convenient locations in Truckee, California, and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine, and the Incline Village Community Hospital.